nigel-daniels/ambient-agents/README.md

 # Building Ambient Agents with LangGraph
 This is all based on the LangChain Academy course [Building Ambient Agents with LangGraph](https://academy.langchain.com/courses/take/ambient-agents/) course.
 In this repository I have converted all of the examples from Python to JavaScript/TypeScript and I've ensured the notes are all available in markdown.
 Generally the notes and code are very similar but if there is a key difference I've tried to highlight it.
+I've also endeavored to make the variable names line up but make them JS style, for example Python `email_input` becomes `emailInput` in the code here.
+I also broke the code into separate files as these were not created in a Jupyter notebook, this lets you run each demo independently in it's own lesson directory.
+So follow the lesson links, these reflect the notes the course offers and link to the relevant code and config.

 ## Lessons
 - [LangGraph 101](./01_LangGraph_101/notes.md)